Analyzing and Forecasting Success in the Men's Ice Hockey World (Junior) Championships Using a Dynamic Ranking Model: Results

-Figures \ref{fig:corWC} and \ref{fig:corU20} illustrate the correlations between the World Championships and World Junior Championships rankings and predictor variables, revealing several intriguing patterns.
+Figures \ref{fig:corWC} and \ref{fig:corU20} illustrate the correlations between the World Championships and World Junior Championships rankings and predictor variables.
 There is a modest negative correlation between ranking and hosting the tournament, with values of -0.129 for the WC and -0.095 for the WJC, suggesting a potential home advantage.
 In the WC, hosting is also positively correlated with IIHF experience (the WC and Olympic tournaments).
 Past success in the WC, WJC, and U18 tournaments is positively correlated with present success in both the WC and WJC (note that variables Last U18, Last WJC, and Last WC are in the form of reciprocal ranks).
 Successful teams tend to have higher average height and weight in both the WC and WJC.
 Height and weight are positively correlated with NHL experience but not with IIHF experience in both tournaments.
 They are also strongly correlated with each other.
 In the WC, successful teams tend to be younger on average, whereas in the WJC, where the age limit is 20, successful teams tend to be older on average, i.e, closer to that upper age limit.
 Age is positively correlated with IIHF experience but not with NHL experience in the WC.
 Player experience in any of the studied tournaments is positively correlated with team success.
 Notably, NHL experience has a much stronger correlation with rank compared to IIHF experience, with values of -0.488 versus -0.157 in the WC, and -0.293 versus -0.196 in the WJC.
+However, it should be noted that the vast majority of players in the WJC naturally have no IIHF or NHL experience.
+On average, teams in the WJC have 0.25 IIHF (WC or Olympics) games per player and 0.53 NHL games per player.
+More than half of the teams have no players with any IIHF experience, and the same applies to NHL experience.
+Consequently, variation in these two experience variables for the WJC is small.
 Finally, there is a small negative correlation of -0.177 between IIHF and NHL experience in the WC.
 Of course, the implications of this correlation analysis are quite limited, and the joint effect of all predictor variables should be further studied, as we do in the following section.